ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 Install Additional Tools
 ------------------------

-All dependency reposisities needed for the tutorial are managed using ``vcstool``.
+All dependency repositories needed for the tutorial are managed using ``vcstool``.
 If you don't have it installed, you can install it using apt:

 .. code-block:: bash